LaserINC/TicTaco/docs/developer-manual.md

 	3.1.
 Install the lastest complete version of gradle from: https://gradle.org/releases/

+4. Install and set up Chrome driver: for instructions go to https://sites.google.com/a/chromium.org/chromedriver/getting-started

-4. Make an account for Travis: https://travis-ci.org/
+5. Make an account for Travis: https://travis-ci.org/

-5. Make an account for Heroku: for instructions for go to https://signup.heroku.com/dc 5.1. get familier with Heroku https://devcenter.heroku.com/articles/getting-started-with-gradle-on-heroku#introduction
+6. Make an account for Heroku: for instructions for go to https://signup.heroku.com/dc 5.1. get familier with Heroku https://devcenter.heroku.com/articles/getting-started-with-gradle-on-heroku#introduction

 Running the project